dmatik/switcher-boiler-card/README.md

 -   Fully supports HA UI Editor (no need to edit YAML code).
 -   Displays remaining time and/or Electrical Current in state field.
+-   Optional additional sensor to display in state field.
+For example if you have added Thermostat inside the Boiler to measure actual water temperature.
 -   The time selection button loops through 15/30/45/60 minutes, when clicked.
 -   Turn on with or without selected timer.
 -   Support editing in YAML as well (please see table below).